k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor_window.md

 <ul>
 <li>[Object Name] : [Actor Type]</li>
 </ul>
 <p>By default, when adding an Actor, Broadway concatenates a sequential number to the Actor Type name.
-For example: when adding <strong>DateAdd</strong> Actors to the flow, the object names of these Actors are DateAdd1, DateAdd2 etc. It is encouraged to give the actors meaningful names according to their function in the flow.</p>
+For example: when adding <strong>DateAdd</strong> Actors to the flow, the object names of these Actors are DateAdd1, DateAdd2 etc. It is recommended to give the Actors meaningful names according to their function in the flow.</p>
 </td>
 </tr>
 <tr>